modflowpy/pymake/README.md

   --inplace             Source files in srcdir are used directly. (default is False) --networkx            Use networkx package to build Directed Acyclic Graph use to determine the
-                        order source files are compiled in. (default is False) --meson, --no-meson   Use meson to build executable.
-Use --no-meson to build with the pymake build engine. (default is True) (default: True) --mesondir MESONDIR   meson directory. (default is the directory the target is downloaded to)
+                        order source files are compiled in. (default is False) --mesondir MESONDIR   meson directory. (default is the directory the target is downloaded to)

 Note that the source directory should not contain any bad